The 10 Worst Accounting Scandals In US History

 GE did not tell investors that as much as 25% of the 2016 GE Power profits were from receivable transactions from its sister company GE Captial.
 This always included as much as 50% of the profits in the first three-quarters of 2017 due to bad accounting practices.

-The CFO Jeffrey Bornstein and then-current CEO Jeff Immelt were threatened by SEC with civil action, but they have not been charged with criminal charges yet.
+The CFO Jeffrey Bornstein and then-current CEO Jeff Immelt were threatened by SEC with a civil action, but they have not been charged with criminal charges yet.

 The end result of General Electric Co.’s scandal